 Easy to Moderate

 A safari vehicle frequently offers a bumpy ride.
 Wildlife drives often involve long hours of sitting and sometimes bouncing around.
 While we don't consider this strenuous, it can be uncomfortable and pose a particular type of physical demand on the body.
 All travelers must be able to climb into and out of the raised 4x4 safari trucks we use.
-They must also be able to walk to and from the vehicle to our camp accommodations, which sometimes involves walking over uneven ground or on boardwalks.
+Travelers must also be able to walk to and from the vehicle to our camp accommodations, which sometimes involves walking over uneven ground or on boardwalks.
 Days spent on safari can be long, as mornings typically start before daybreak and evening meals are served after sundown.
 Safari accommodations and vehicles are not climate controlled and, depending on the seasonality, temperatures can range from quite cold to extremely hot, so it is crucial that travelers come prepared.

 Additionally, while any walks are considered optional, you will get the most out of your safari experience if you can walk a mile or two over uneven ground and rough or steep terrain without assistance.
 Climbing the sand dunes of Sossusvlei will be the most strenuous activity offered on this safari, but other more moderate walks without incline are also available, which still allow for enjoyment of the dunes (i.e., simply walking through Dead Vlei with a view up to the dunes).
 An important element of the Namibia portion of the trip is the dry and sandy/dusty conditions, as this is truly a desert environment.
-Appropriate eye and head protection are important, and guests may wish to bring a bandana to tie over their face in the event of wind carrying sand or dust.
-We recommend that all travelers have an adventurous spirit, as they will often enjoy the most exciting animal encounters.
+Appropriate eye and head protection are important, and guests may wish to bring a bandana to tie over your face in the event of wind carrying sand or dust.
+We recommend that all travelers have an adventurous spirit, as you will often enjoy the most exciting animal encounters.

 Important Information About This Trip